JeremiahM18/gym-db/README.md

 - Inconsistent naming and tagging conventions
 - Missing or incomplete business metadata

-GymDB addresses these issues by building an end-to-end, deterministic pipeline that:
+GymDB exists to address these issues by building a deterministic, end-to-end pipeline that transforms noisy geospatial data into a reliable foundation for APIs, analytics, and client applications.

+---

+## System Guarantees

+GymDB is built around explicit, enforceable guarantees:

+- **Deterministic behavior**
+  Identical inputs always produce identical outputs.

+- **Explainable inference**
+  All inferred attributes include readable reasoning and confidence scoring.

+- **Stable, versioned APIs**
+  API response shapes are treated as contracts; breaking changes require a new version.

+- **Read-only API layer**
+  The HTTP API never mutates database state.
+  All writes occur via ingestion or pipeline jobs.

+- **Geospatial correctness**
+  All spatial queries are backed by PostGIS with proper indexing and coordinate handling.

+These guarantees are enforced through code structure, testing, and documented contracts.

+### Contracts

+- Inference contract(frozen): `docs/inference.md`
+- API behavior is versioned; breaking changes require a new API version.

+---

+## Architecture Overview

+GymDB is intentionally backend-first and UI-agnostic.

+At a high level, the system:
-1. Queries OpenStreetMap using explicit geospatial constraints
+1. Queries raw gym data using geospatial constraints
-2. Normalizes and de-duplicates gym entities
+2. Normalizes & De-duplicates entities
 3. Scores data quality and reliability
-4. Applies explainable inference rules to enrich each gym
+4. Applies deterministic inference rules to enrich records
-5. Exposes a structured, versioned dataset and API for downstream consumption

-Every transformation step is intentional, traceable, and testable.

-## Project Intent

-GymDB is an end-to-end learning system built to mirror real platform development:
-- Backend systems prioritize correctness, determinism, auditability, and long-term stability
-- Frontend applications are layered on top of stable versioned data contracts
-- APIs are treated as products with explicit compatibility rules

-A central focus of GymDB is **rule-based inference**:
-- Translating noisy real-world data into structured attributes
-- Making inference decisions deterministic and explainable
-- Versioning inference logic independently from API and dataset schemas

-The project is built incrementally, with each layer added deliberately to gain experience with enterprise backend design, testing discipline, and API evolution.
+5. Exposes results through stable HTTP APIs

+Each stage is designed to be auditable and reproducible.

+---

-## Key Features
+## Core Capabilities

 ### Geospatial Gym Discovery
 - Queries OpenStreetMap via the Overpass API